tart-telescope/catalogue/README.md

 ## OBJECT POSITION SERVER

-This is a python server that serves positions of objects that transmit in the L1 band.
+This is a python server that provides positions of objects that transmit in the L1 band.
+These are the objects that are visible to the TART telescope.
+This server can be used to get an expected sky, by requesting the

+and, as an example, the following url (https://tart.elec.ac.nz/catalog/catalog?lat=-45.85&lon=170.54&date=now) will show all the objects above the Dunedin, New Zealand TART.

+### API Reference

+The API reference generated from the code here is online (https://tart.elec.ac.nz/catalog/doc/index.html)

 Author: Tim Molteno. tim@elec.ac.nz